 A wave of protests in Brazil puts President Dilma Rousseff under increasing pressure.
 Radical opponents of the government want an impeachment, but they have had little response.

-, President Dilma Rouseff has announced that she will put the fight against corruption high on the agenda again.
+Following mass protests in Brazil, President Dilma Rouseff has announced that she will put the fight against corruption high on the agenda again.
 "We are on the right track," she said in a televised address to the nation on Wednesday.
 There was, she maintained, no increase in corruption: "In this country, it is no longer swept under the carpet."

 Does that mean the big clean-up has started?
 Many Brazilians are suspicious of their unpopular president's pledge.
 After all, the media in Latin America's largest country uncovers new corruption scandals amongst the political elite almost every day.